EricssonResearch/spindump/README.md

     }

 In the first part of the code above, a handler is registered to be called upon seeing a new RTT measurement being registered.
 The second part of the code is the implementation of that handler function.
 In this case, once a measurement has been made, the function "myhandler" is called.
 The packet that triggered the event (if any) is given by "packet" and the connection it is associated with is "connection".
+For the connection delete events (as they can come due to timeouts), the packet structure is otherwise empty except for the timestamp (packet->timestamp) of the deletion.

 All RTT measurements and other data that may be useful is stored in the connection object.
 See spindump_connections_struct.h for more information.
 For instance, the type of the connection (TCP, UDP, QUIC, DNS, ICMP) can be determined by looking at the connection->type field.